 A review ‘The Impact of Dietary Fiber on Gut Microbiota in Host Health and Disease‘ by Kassem Makki, Edward C. Deehan, Jens Walter and Fredrik Bäckhed focuses on dietary fibres and how they interact directly with gut microbes.
 This interaction leads to the production of key metabolites such as short-chain fatty acids (SCFA).
 The review discusses how dietary fibre impacts gut health and consequently the overall health and well being of humans.

-It includes this diagram which shows how the high sugar, high fat, high protein, low fibre Western Diet filled with emulsifiers and bad additives leads to a dysfunctional intestinal barrier causing inflammation and chronic disease.
+It shows how the high sugar, high fat, high protein, low fibre Western Diet filled with emulsifiers and bad additives leads to a dysfunctional intestinal barrier causing inflammation and chronic disease.

 On the other hand a more healthy ‘Mediterranean diet’ high in fibre, fatty acids and phytochemicals results in a high functioning intestinal barrier leading to better overall health and increased immunity to infections.